JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ```

 In the above example notice that the `df[!, :C] .= 0` expression created a new
-column in a data frame by broadcasting a scalar.
+column in the data frame by broadcasting a scalar.

 When setting a column of a data frame the `df[!, :C]` and `df.C` syntaxes are
 equivalent and they would replace (or create) the `:C` column in `df`.
 This
 is different from using `df[:, :C]` to set a column in a data frame, which
 updates the contents of column in-place if it already exists.

 Here is an example showing this difference.
-Let us convert the `:B` column
+Let us try changing the `:B` column
 to a binary variable.

 ```jldoctest dataframe